-- PLAYER must leave the field in the substitution zone - SUBSTITUTE must enter the field in the substitution zone, only after the PLAYER being replaced has completely left the field in the substitution zone - If a SUBSTITUTE, during a substitution: - enters the pitch before the player being replaced has left, or enters the pitch from a place other than the substitution zone: - the referee stops play (although not immediately if they can apply advantage) - the referee will order the SUBSTITUTE to leave the pitch, and once the substitute is off the pitch, the referee will caution the substitute for the improper substitution - If a PLAYER, during a substitution: - > exits the pitch from a place other than the substitution zone: - the referee stops play (although not immediately if they can apply advantage) - The referee will order the player back onto the pitch, and once the player is on the pitch, the referee will caution the player for the improper substitution - If the referee stops play for an improper substitution, it is restarted with a free kick to the opposing team, to be taken: - rom the position of the ball at the time of the stoppage, if the ball was in the half of the team against which the offense was committed.
-(Clear zone cone) - From the center of the pitch (Clear zone cone) if the ball was in the half of the team that committed the offense
+- Zone is 5 yards wide straddling midfield between the benches.
+(2 1⁄2 yards on either side of midfield) - PLAYER must leave the field in the substitution zone - SUBSTITUTE must enter the field in the substitution zone and only after the PLAYER being replaced has completely left the field in the substitution zone - If a SUBSTITUTE, during a substitution: - enters the pitch before the player being replaced has left, or enters the pitch from a place other than the substitution zone: - ★ the referee stops play (although not immediately if they can apply advantage) - ★ the referee will order the SUBSTITUTE to leave the pitch, and once the substitute is off the pitch, the referee will caution the substitute for the improper substitution and the allow a proper substitution - If a PLAYER, during a substitution: - > Exits the pitch from a place other than the substitution zone: - ★ The referee stops play (although not immediately if they can apply advantage) - ★ The referee will order the player back onto the pitch, and once the player is on the pitch, the referee will caution the player for the improper substitution and then allow a proper substitution - If the referee stops play for an improper substitution, play is restarted with a free kick to the opposing team, to be taken: - from the position of the ball at the time of the stoppage, if the ball was in the half of the team against which the offense was committed.
+(Clear Zone Cone) - from the center of the pitch (Clear Zone Cone) if the ball was in the half of the team that committed the offense